 Violence and displacement

-In 2021, Nigeria experienced the worst cholera outbreak in a decade, affecting most of the country and killing around 3,600 people.
-MSF emergency teams worked alongside the Ministry of Health to bring the outbreak under control, opening cholera treatment centers in Bauchi, Borno, Kano, and Zamfara states, launching vaccination and health promotion campaigns, and improving water and sanitation.
+In 2022, MSF emergency teams worked alongside the Ministry of Health to bring cholera outbreaks in Borno, Kano, Bauchi, and Cross River states under control.
+Our support included treating infected people, supporting oral rehydration points, launching vaccination and health promotion campaigns, and improving water and sanitation services.

 Lassa fever, an acute hemorrhagic illness, is endemic in Ebonyi state.
 At the Alex Ekwueme Federal Teaching Hospital in Abakaliki, we reinforce medical capacity to tackle the disease by training medical workers early detection, case referrals, and case management during the peak season.
 We also run community outreach activities to inform people about Lassa fever symptoms, transmission, and mitigating the risks, as well as to tackle the stigma surrounding the illness.

 MSF remains prepared to respond to medical emergencies or disease outbreaks in Nigeria.
 In 2022, our emergency teams launched interventions in Zamfara, Katsina, Bauchi, Borno, Kano, and Ebonyi states to respond to various urgent needs, including malnutrition, Lassa fever, and cholera.
 In Kogi state, we provided safe drinking water, donations of medicines, and technical training on health care management and water purification for medical staff.